MediaPreneur/lvwrence.github.io/_posts/2016-06-29-how-to-be-a-great-engineer.md

     you absolutely need a sense of style.
 To this day, some of the nicest code I've seen has been written by [Jae Wie](https://github.com/jaewie/algorithms), who has an habit of relentlessly destroying unnecessary code.

+If you're interested in this kind of stuff, you should probably read Khan Academy's [Engineering Principles](https://docs.google.com/document/d/1PW4NYn9pYNam2EuGEsTN9pTgwTfFnT_R9OZLJJICWQU/edit) and [Career Development Guide](https://docs.google.com/document/d/1qr0d05X5-AsyDYqKRCfgGGcWSshTMd_vfTggfhDpbls/edit).
+KA Engineering has a really high bar and it would probably be great working there (hint hint, any KA recruiters).

 I'm probably missing some more qualities, and I'd love to hear your opinion on what makes a great engineer.
 Hacker News discussion [here](https://news.ycombinator.com/item?id=12000235).